 By using type-20 records, the video can be transmitted and later analyzed to extract frames with images of tattoos, the face, and other identifying characteristics.
 Those images would then be transmitted in type-10 records.
 In this case, Field 20.003 (SRN cardinality / CAR) has an entry of ‘D’ to indicate that other records in the transaction are derived from it.

-Note that it is possible to have a type-20 record to another type-20 record – such as an extract of the video contained in one record, and the entire recording referenced in another (usually stored offline with a pointer to the storage location in the type-20 record).
+Note that it is possible to have a type-20 record linked to another type-20 record – such as an extract of the video contained in one record, and the entire recording referenced in another (usually stored offline with a pointer to the storage location in the type-20 record).
 This relationship is indicated by an entry of “S” in Field 20.003 (SRN cardinality / CAR) for the original source Type-20 record.

 Video stored in a type-20 record may be stored in any format that is the output of the recording device.
 Digital output should not be transcoded into another digital format.
 Field 20.014 Acquisition source (AQS) has three codes specific to mobile video: